England squad: Would you select Harry Maguire and Jordan Henderson to face Ukraine and Scotland?

-England continue their Euro 2024 qualifying campaign against Ukraine on Saturday - but what would your squad look like?
+Gareth Southgate has named his 26-man squad to face Ukraine and Scotland - but do you disagree with the selections?

-Gareth Southgate will reveal his squad on Thursday to face Ukraine in Poland for their Euro 2024 qualifier at the weekend before taking on Scotland at Hampden Park on Tuesday - to mark the 150th anniversary since the two teams first faced each other.
+The Three Lions face Ukraine in Poland for their Euro 2024 qualifier on Saturday September 9 before taking on Scotland at Hampden Park three days later - to mark the 150th anniversary since the two teams first faced each other.

-The England boss faces numerous selection dilemmas, with Harry Maguire's future at Manchester United still up in the air after a proposed move to West Ham collapsed, while England captain Jordan Henderson completed a transfer from Liverpool to Saudi Pro League side Al Ettifaq this summer - having sought assurances over his international future before making the switch.
+England boss Southgate selected Harry Maguire - despite the centre-back failing to start a league game for Manchester United this season - and also stuck with Jordan Henderson after the 33-year-old completed a transfer from Liverpool to Saudi Pro League side Al Ettifaq.

+Arsenal striker Eddie Nketiah and Chelsea defender Levi Colwill both earned their first senior call-ups.

-Numerous players with limited international experience have staked claims for inclusion after starting the campaign impressively, including the likes of Marc Guehi, James Ward-Prowse, James Maddison, Jarrod Bowen, Ollie Watkins, Morgan Gibbs-White and Eberechi Eze - while Brighton winger Sollly March is looking for his first call-up.
+Numerous players with limited international experience had staked claims for inclusion after starting the campaign impressively, including the likes of James Ward-Prowse, Jarrod Bowen, Ollie Watkins and Morgan Gibbs-White, while Brighton winger Sollly March was looking for his first call-up - but all were overlooked for the upcoming fixtures.

+England favourite Raheem Sterling was also omitted, with Southgate revealing the Chelsea forward was not "particularly happy about it".
+Newcastle goalkeeper Nick Pope also lost his place with Crystal Palace stopper Sam Johnstone getting the nod with regulars Jordan Pickford and Aaron Ramsdale.

-So, what would your England squad look like?
-Use our interactive selector to pick your team below and share on Twitter @SkyFootball.
+Do you disagree with the selections?
+If so, what would your England squad look like?
+Use our interactive selector to pick your squad and share on Twitter @SkyFootball.

 What should the England starting XI look like, based purely on form this season?